A Short History of Hadrian’s Wall

 Whilst it’s true that there are other countries with walls built by the Romans, its hard to think of one as famous, picturesque and eminently walkable as this one!
 The Best Hadrian’s Wall walks are here and further on you can also find out how to cycle along Hadrian’s Wall cycle route.

 There are many incredible sections along the wall which are perfect for walking, and it is certainly the most popular way to take in various sights.
 With many different trails, hikers of all ability are welcome to enjoy the natural beauty and incredible history of the area.
 Below you will find the major sections for walking, National Trail downloadable maps and books detailing the many different walks available.
+It is possible to take anywhere from a short walk, to a 6-day walk!

 Before heading off on your hike, there are a few things to be aware of: